safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 But when (not if) the connection to your VPN provider breaks - for whatever reason - your operating system will disable the virtual network and automatically change the default route to point to your ISP.
 This happens in a blink of an eye - your VPN software won't even notice.

 The SPN is part of Portmaster, which tightly controls all the network connections of your device.
-It always knows what is going on and can stop any leaks in its tracks.
+It always knows what is going on and stops any leaks in its tracks.

 ### Private Account and Payments